 Spatial attention: when you are focusing on a bigger and more general area

 Focused visual attention can be of three types: object base, space base or feature base.
 Object base is when you are focusing only on one object.
 Space base is when you focus on one area and feature base is instead when you focus on features (like when you focus on people only wearing red t-shirts).
 Object base and space base attention coexist and even if all three are supposed to be independent of each other, in reality, it has been seen that object base is also helped by space base and feature base attention.
+Attention and gaze move together but is possible to separate them

 Disorder of visual attention